markh-de/KiVar/README.md

 The following sub-sections describe the variation rules setup procedure.

-For stable _KiCad 7 releases_, variation rules must be defined in the _schematic_ and then propagated to the board, on which the plugin operates on (use _Tools &rarr; Update PCB from Schematic..._).
+For _KiCad 7 releases_, variation rules must be defined in the _schematic_ and then propagated to the board, on which the plugin operates on (use _Tools &rarr; Update PCB from Schematic..._).
 Setting up the variation rules directly in the board is not possible with KiCad 7, as this version does not yet provide footprint user fields, but instead only one-way-copies symbol fields to footprint _properties_, which are not exposed to the user interface in an editable way (but the data is stored internally and used by KiVar) and cannot be propagated back to the schematic.

 For _KiCad 8 and later_, it's up to the user to either edit the _schematic or board_ to setup the variation rules, as these versions provide footprint fields and synchronization of symbol and footprint fields in _both_ directions.